medoidai/skrobot/README.md

 * The provided train dataset file path can be either a URL or a disk file path

 * The fitted estimator is stored as a pickle file and also returned as a result

+#### Prediction Task

+* The provided estimator can be either a scikit-learn machine learning model (e.g., LogisticRegression) or a pipeline ending with an estimator

+* The provided dataset file path can be either a URL or a disk file path

+* The predictions are stored in a CSV file and also returned as a result

 #### Hyperparameters Search Cross Validation Task